Newsweek Now Decides Climate Change is Real

 "....outside Hollywood, Manhattan and other habitats of the chattering classes, the denial machine is running at full throttle -- and continuing to shape both government policy and public opinion."

-In the clear 4000+ word article, Begley profiles the cabal of naysayers', who say, alternatively, that global warming is false, unproven or unimportant.
-Featured are the usual suspects, ExxonMobil, the Competitive Enterprise Institute, James Inhofe, Fred Singer, and Richard S. Lindzen.
-The article is well worth reading if you haven't heard the news, want to read about it again, or if you went out and bought a Hummer after reading Richard S. Lindzen's own 1000 word opinion in Newsweek last April: "Learning to Live With Global Warming, Why So Gloomy?":
+In the 4000+ word article, Begley profiles a cabal of naysayers', who say that global warming is false, unproven or unimportant.
+The article features the usual suspects, ExxonMobil, the Competitive Enterprise Institute, James Inhofe, Fred Singer, and Richard S. Lindzen.
+Its well worth reading if you haven't heard the denier's tall tales or want to read them again.
+Perhaps you went out and bought a Hummer after reading Richard S. Lindzen's 1000 word opinion featured just last April in Newsweek, fatefully titled: "Learning to Live With Global Warming, Why So Gloomy?":

 "There is no compelling evidence that the warming trend we've seen will amount to anything close to catastrophe.
 What most commentators -- and many scientists -- seem to miss is that the only thing we can say with certainly about climate is that it changes...Many of the most alarming studies rely on long-range predictions using inherently untrustworthy climate models, similar to those that cannot accurately forecast the weather a week from now..."